 - How to troubleshoot SSL certificate configuration

 Digital Rights Management (DRM)

 Digital Rights Management (DRM) is a protection mechanism for securing streaming media.
-There are many different DRM technologies such as Microsoft PlayReady and Verimatrix Video Content Authority System (VCAS).
-The following articles describe how Wowza media server software can be configured to work with several DRM technologies.
+There are many different DRM technologies, such as Microsoft PlayReady and Verimatrix Video Content Authority System (VCAS).
+The following articles describe how Wowza Streaming Engine can be configured to work with several DRM technologies.

 - Wowza DRM overview

 - How to set up and test BuyDRM KeyOS DRM (PlayReady)

 - How to set up EZDRM PlayReady DRM